asterisk/documentation/docs/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Code-Review/Gerrit-Usage.md

----

-**WARNING!:**
+!!! warning
     Until your Contributor License Agreement is approved, you will not be able to sign into the project OpenID provider or Gerrit.

----
+[//]: # (end-warning)

 3. Browse to [Gerrit](https://gerrit.asterisk.org), and click **Sign In**.
 4. This will redirect to [openid.asterisk.org](https://openid.asterisk.org).
 Sign in with your Atlassian username/password.
 5. Upon signing in successfully, you will need to authorize Gerrit to access your OpenID.
 When you have done so, you should be redirected back to Gerrit, and will be signed in.